 Take 10 #4

-Welcome to RPC's fortnightly digest for media lawyers.
-This month's digest reports on key media developments and the latest cases.
+Welcome to RPC's media and communications law update.
+This issue reports on key media developments and the latest cases.

 New Civil Procedure Rules to replace Part 81

 The new rules, which came into effect on 1 October 2020, change the procedure for contempt of court applications, although the substantive law remains the same.
 Read more

 Digital Growth Experts Limited (DGEL) has been fined £60,000 by the ICO for sending out thousands of marketing texts, of which 16,190 were received over the period of one month, during the height of the Covid-19 pandemic.
 Read more